Makoto Naegi: Danganronpa anime

 Makoto appears as the protagonist of Danganronpa: The Animation, adapting Danganronpa: Trigger Happy Havoc.
 He also returns as the lead of the Future Arc of the anime Danganronpa 3: The End of Hope's Peak High School.
 Set sometime after the events of Danganronpa 2: Goodbye Despair, with Makoto having been arrested by Future Foundation vice-chairman Kyosuke Munakata for treason after he had protected the Remnants of Despair from prosecution, Makoto is put on trial for his actions.
 However, they are imprisoned by a new Monokuma, who forces everyone present to participate in a final killing game, while trying to avoid being poisoned to death by personalized forbidden actions.
 Makoto is forbidden from running in the hallway, making him inactive; Kyosuke orders his underlings to murder him, believing he is the actual culprit using Monokuma and filled with rage due to the first victim of the game being his close friend and lover Chisa Yukizome.
 Makoto is then saved from Kyosuke by Kazuo Tengan, the chairman of the Future Foundation.

 As the killing game progresses, Makoto ends up unintentionally triggering Kyoko's forbidden action and apparent death.
 Makoto is encouraged by Kyoko's last words to bring an end to the Final Killing Game.
 Makoto faces Kyosuke again and traps him in a locked room having deduced his forbidden action was being opening doors.
 Makoto forces him to confront Chisa's death and regain his hope.
 Following the encounter Makoto deduces that Kazuo had been using the killing game to manipulate the Ultimate Animator and former associate of Junko.
 Upon testing the culprit's modus operandi, Makoto learns there is no killer and instead all victims committed suicide upon seeing brainwashing videos caused by Junko's pawn Ryota Mitarai.
 Ryota aims to air a new video worldwide, ultimately leaving the entire world emotionless.
 In the Hope Arc of Danganronpa 3: The End of Hope's Peak High School, Makoto races to face Ryota and end the game.
 With the aid of the Remnants of Despair, Makoto manages to stop Ryota.
 Kyosuke then leaves Makoto in charge of bringing hope to the world and goes off to shoulder his burden.
-As Makoto reflects on his actions, he is approached by Kyoko, having been revived by Junko's pawn Mikan Tsumiki.
+As Makoto reflects on his actions, he is approached by Kyoko, having been revived by Mikan Tsumiki.
 Sometime later, Makoto is seen in a rebuilt Hope's Peak Academy alongside Kyoko, as the school's new headmaster.

 In the Despair Arc of Danganronpa 3: The End of Hope's Peak High School, a young Makoto appears in Hope's Peak Academy where his good luck saves him from being killed by a wrench Junko throws at him.
-Makoto remains unaware of the attack and his luck during the episode, after which point Junko and Mukuro decide to keep him alive as a "wild card", setting the events of Danganronpa: Trigger Happy Havoc.
+Makoto remains unaware of the attack and his luck during the episode, after which point Junko decides to keep him alive as a "wild card", setting the events of Danganronpa: Trigger Happy Havoc.
 A virtual replica of Makoto additionally appears in the original video animation Nagito Komaeda and the Destroyer of Worlds dating Sayaka.